rails/rails/guides/source/action_mailer_basics.md

 ### Call the Mailer

-Mailers are really just another way to render a view.
-Instead of rendering a view and sending it over the HTTP protocol, they are sending it out through the email protocols instead.
-Due to this, it makes sense to have your controller tell the Mailer to send an email when a user is successfully created.
+Mailers can be thought of as another way to render a view.
+Controller actions render a view to be sent over the HTTP protocol.
+Mailer actions render a view and send it through email protocols instead.

-Setting this up is simple.
+Let's see an example of using a Mailer to send an email when a user is successfully created:

 First, let's create a `User` scaffold: